phlakhani/Clone-User-via-Flow/README.md

 ## **Solution & Understanding the Flow**

 I’ve created a custom **Flow** to solve this challenge.
-This flow automates the process of duplicating an existing user's details and creating a new user with the same or similar configuration.
+This flow automates the process of duplicating an existing user's details and creating a new user with the similar configuration.

 The flow takes care of copying key fields such as: